steve-mattsen/Canvas-Game-Demo/README.md

 # React / Canvas Game Demo

 This is a project to show my kids how video games work.

-Start with a box moving around the screen, then show Link, then show Link with the box.
+While cycling through view modes, explain the following:

+1. The demo starts with two points moving around the screen.
+Let them try to move the points outside the screen.
+1. Show that we can draw a box using these two points.
+1. Instead of just a box, we can draw a picture in the box.
+1. Now take away the box and we have just the character.
+1. Now if we choose different pictures at different times, we can show action.

 Then show the spritesheets and how it's choosing which image to show.